GeorgeWebDevCy/taxnexcy/readme.txt

 Taxnex Cyprus checks for updates on its public GitHub repository, so no authentication token is required.

 == Changelog ==
+= 1.7.83 =
+* Replace smartcodes in stored field labels with submitted values.
 = 1.7.82 =
 * Replace smartcodes in form labels so user and dynamic values appear in PDFs.
 * Append WooCommerce order IDs to generated PDF filenames.